 As a National Teaching School, we are committed to spotting talent for future leadership roles and we promote succession planning to ensure progression opportunities.
 This starts during the recruitment process, continues throughout our School Direct Training Programme and on into employment.

 St John Bosco Teaching School is the lead school in the partnership and co-ordinates the recruitment process.

-The process is usually conducted at the school and includes:
+The process is currently being conducted virtually via Zoom and includes: